UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

     The Four A100 GPUs on Puma Node r7u25n1 are each subdivided into two smaller virtual GPUs using the Nvidia MIG (Multi-Instance GPU) method.
 Each of these MIG slices allows the use of 40 GB of GPU memory.
 The increased VRAM enables workloads requiring more memory than the V100 GPUs.

-    A limitation is that only one MIG slice can be addressed by a single application, so {==MIG slices are not appropriate for jobs utilizing multiple GPUs==}.
+    A limitation is that only one MIG slice can be addressed by a single application, so ==MIG slices are not appropriate for jobs utilizing multiple GPUs==.

     The addition of the MIG devices to the Slurm queues will have a number of impacts, and some users may need to make changes to submissions to ensure proper functioning of analyses.